Generalised intermediate dimensions: Continuity and general bounds

-for all $\phi \in (0,\theta]$, and the same bound holds replacing $\overline{\dim}$ with $\underline{\dim}$ throughout.
-Of particular interest is the lower bound for the intermediate dimensions in terms of the box dimension, because the box dimension of many sets is known independently; Proposition~\ref{ffkgeneralbounds} follows immediately by letting $\theta = 1$ in \eqref{ctylowerbound} and then renaming $\phi$ by $\theta$.
+Of particular interest is the lower bound for the intermediate dimensions in terms of the box dimension, because the box dimension of many sets is known independently.
+The following bound is given for subsets of $\mathbb{R}^n$ in \cite[Corollary~2.8]{Banaji2021moran}.